Aegon Retirement Choices - investment income optionsMon Nov 13 13:06:00 GMT 2017 Back to results

-- Remain in cash – our current offering and the default we’ll use if you haven’t made a choice.
+- Remain in cash – this is the default we’ll use if you haven’t made a choice.
 All income will remain in the cash facility and should be reviewed on a regular basis.

 - Reinvest – any income is automatically reinvested in to the investment.

 - Pay out as consolidated natural income – we’ll make a monthly payment to you, but only if income is received from investments.
-This is only available for ISAs and General investment accounts.
-You won’t be able to choose this option if you have an ARC Self Invested Personal Pension.
+This is only available for Individual Savings Accounts (ISAs) and General Investment Accounts (GIAs).
+You won’t be able to choose this option if you have a Self-invested Personal Pension.